-You can find some efficient features in Windows 10, particularly regarding system recovery.
+You can find some efficient features in Windows 10, particularly in terms of system recovery.
 The tools for recovery are easy to use.
-In spite of this, there may be occasions when you have to intervene manually to enable restoration of the system.
+Despite this, there may be occasions when you have to intervene to enable restoration of the system manually.

-An installation gone wrong or some features may freeze up leading to the system not working anymore.
-In addition to the backup you have done, System Restore feature of Windows 10 allows you to retrieve all system changes easily without damaging files.
-The feature helps to rewind the system to a point before the damage to undo all changes that cause the problems.
+An installation went wrong or some features may freeze up leading to Windows not working as intended anymore.
+In addition to the backup you have done, the System Restore feature of Windows 10 allows you to retrieve all system changes easily without damaging files.

 Here are three ways to enable system restore in Windows 10